AdobeDocs/experience-platform.en/help/landing/user-guide.md

 ![](images/user-guide/workflows.png)

+With the [!UICONTROL Workflows] section, the following workflows are available:

-The **[!UICONTROL Map CSV to XDM schema]** workflow lets you upload and convert a CSV file to an XDM schema format.
+- The **[!UICONTROL Map CSV to XDM schema]** workflow lets you upload and convert a CSV file to an XDM schema format.
 More information about this workflow can be found in the [mapping a CSV file to an XDM schema tutorial](../ingestion/tutorials/map-a-csv-file.md).

-The **[!UICONTROL Create dataset from schema]** workflow lets you create a new dataset from a registered XDM schema.
+- The **[!UICONTROL Create dataset from schema]** workflow lets you create a new dataset from a registered XDM schema.
 More information about this workflow can be found in the [datasets user guide](../catalog/datasets/user-guide.md#schema).

-The **[!UICONTROL Create dataset from CSV]** workflow lets you create a new dataset by uploading a CSV file.
+- The **[!UICONTROL Create dataset from CSV]** workflow lets you create a new dataset by uploading a CSV file.
 More information about this workflow can be found in the [datasets user guide](../catalog/datasets/user-guide.md#csv).

 ### [!UICONTROL Connections]